mseminatore/firth/README.md

 0< | true if TOS is less than zero
 0> | true if TOS is greater than zero
-0<> | true if TOS is not equal zero and | bitwise AND or | bitwise OR not | bitwise NOT xor | bitwise XOR dup | duplicate top stack entry swap | swap top two stack entries drop | discard top stack entry over | dupe the second stack entry to the top rot | rotate the top 3 stack entries nip | discard the second entry on stack
+0<> | true if TOS is not equal zero
 \. | print top stack entry
-emit | print top stack entry as ASCII
-CR | print a carriage return
-LF | print a line feed
-BEL | emits a BEL char
-BL | prints a space
-TAB | prints a tab char
 \.S | print the stack contents

 * **Note:** These are not yet implemented